moqod/Exact-Online-iOS-SDK/README.md

 # Todo
 - XML / CSV API support
-- Sample app with more features
+- Sample app with more features<br/>
 <br/>Feel free to contact for feature requests, support or pull requests, if you would like to contribute!

 # Notes